julien-arino/3MC-course-epidemiological-modelling/SLIDES_MD/2022_04_3MC_EpiModelling_L01_HistoryOfEpidemics.md

 - Figure sources are added as html comments which appear as "speakers notes" in the presentation version

 - For convenience, `pdf` versions of the slides are available in the GitHub repo; the `pdf` versions embed image files.
 However, movies and Shiny code do not function in the `pdf` version of the slides

 ---

+# Videos

+- Videos will be recorded shortly for the course
+- They will be posted on YouTube
+- When they are ready, I will add a link here

+---